crowplexus/yu-pan-ko/suffixes.md

 - "{duplicate middle/last vowel}" - Suffix indicating **certainty**
 	- To use this, grab a noun, find it's middle/last vowel, and duplicate it
+	- often, duplicating that vowel makes it be shorter than it originally was
-	- For example: "yū" becomes "yūū"
+	- For example: "yū" becomes "yūu"

 Irregular forms of these suffixes will be documented if existing.